 What to Expect on the Slopes

-The chairlift infrastructure varies at each resort, however most have well developed on-snow facilities, with a wide variety of lift operations including gondolas and high-speed quads.
+The chairlift infrastructure varies at each resort, however most have well developed on-snow facilities, with a wide variety of lift operations including gondolas and high-speed quads/six packs.
 Some of the resorts are yet to have a major overhaul of infrastructure, or are slowly upgrading their lift system, so expect a mix of modern and dinky chairs (this just adds to the charm of the resort).

 Services at the resorts are well catered to families, with a decent selection of shops where you can buy and rent ski gear, as well as ski schools with internationally certified instructors.
 Childcare is also easily provided at the majority of ski resorts.
-Many of the purpose-built ski resorts have endless options when it comes to retail shops, restaurants, and non-snow activities.
+Many of the purpose-built ski resorts and ski towns have endless options when it comes to retail shops, restaurants, and non-snow activities.

 What it costs to ski in the USA

 Skiing in the USA can be relatively affordable if you pick the right resort and right time to go.
 Saying that, there is accommodation to suit every budget at most of the ski resorts, and even ski-in/ski-out options that won’t break the bank.